-TDComrade Eze Oko Splendour, the 2023 Labour Party gubernatorial candidate in Ebonyi State, has issued a strongly worded statement demanding the immediate arrest and prosecution of Julius Abure, the former National Chairman of the Labour Party.
+TDComrade Eze Oko Splendour, the 2023 Labour Party gubernatorial candidate in Ebonyi State, has issued a strongly worded statement demanding the immediate arrest and prosecution of Julius Abure, the National Chairman of the Labour Party.

-Comrade Eze also named Farouk Ibrahim, Kennedy Ahanotu, John Abure, and others as alleged accomplices.
+He also named Farouk Ibrahim, Kennedy Ahanotu, John Abure, and others as alleged accomplices.

-According to Eze, these individuals are responsible for the vandalization of the Labour Party National Secretariat, as well as acts of forgery, perjury, and criminal conspiracy.
+According to Comrade Eze, these individuals are responsible for the vandalization of the Labour Party National Secretariat, as well as acts of forgery, perjury, and criminal conspiracy.

 He described their actions as symptomatic of a wider culture of impunity in Nigeria, where “some people claim to be above the law of the land.”